tidoust/media-tests/README.md

 # Experimenting with video processing pipelines on the web

 This repository contains experimental code to create video processing pipelines using web technologies.
-It features a semi-generic mechanism to measure time spent by each processing step.
+It features a semi-generic mechanism to measure the time taken by each processing step.

 The code was developed by @dontcallmedom and @tidoust during W3C's Geek Week 2022.
-It should be regarded as a neophyte attempt to combine recent web technologies to process video, with a view to evaluating how easy or difficult it is to create such processing pipelines.
-Code here should not be seen as authoritative or even correct!
-We don't have particular plans to maintain the code.
+It should be viewed as a semi-neophyte attempt to combine recent web technologies to process video, with a view to evaluating how easy or difficult it is to create such processing pipelines.
+Code here should not be seen as authoritative or even correct.
+We don't have particular plans to maintain the code either.

-See also the [Processing video streams slides](https://www.w3.org/2022/Talks/fd-media-tests/), that present the approach we took and reflect on key outcomes.
+See also the [Processing video streams slides](https://www.w3.org/2022/Talks/fd-media-tests/) that present the approach we took and reflect on key outcomes.

 ## Combined Web technologies

-Main web technologies that the code combines are:
+Main web technologies combined are:

 - [WebCodecs](https://www.w3.org/TR/webcodecs/) to expose/access actual video frame pixels, through the `VideoFrame`, `VideoEncoder` and `VideoDecoder` interfaces.
 - [MediaStreamTrack Insertable Media Processing using Streams](https://www.w3.org/TR/mediacapture-transform/) to connect the WebRTC world with WebCodecs, through the `VideoTrackGenerator` (formerly `MediaStreamTrackGenerator`) and `MediaStreamTrackProcessor` interfaces.